Disasters

 Description

-This chart shows total economic losses from natural and man-made disasters (billion U.S. dollars).
+This chart shows economic losses and insured losses from natural disasters (billion U.S. dollars).

 Download Chart